ulisesojeda/switch_branch/README.md

 # Switch Git branch

-Switch git branch by selecting all available branches
+Show a list of git branches that can be switch to

 # Usage